What Is Rapid Prototyping? A CNC Machining Guide for Functional Prototypes

 By aligning your goals with the right method, you’ll save time and money.
 Choosing between additive or subtractive manufacturing methods like CNC prototyping or 3D printing depends on factors such as material requirements and design complexity.

-How to Choose the Right Prototyping Method
+How to Choose the Right Prototyping Method?

 To choose the right method, first consider your project’s needs.
 If precision and durability are essential, CNC prototyping is ideal.
 For quick, complex designs, 3D printing is a better fit.
 Understanding what you want to achieve with your prototype will help determine the best approach.